espocrm/documentation/docs/administration/bpm-activities.md

 !!! warning

-    In the context of *update record* actions it's recommended to use formula only for setting attributes.
+    In the context of *update record* actions, it's recommended to use Formula only for setting attributes.
 Use *Script Task* for any other logic.

 ----